The best part of the Paycheck Protection Program is that 100% of the loan can be forgiven—if you follow the rules.

 First, determine the average number of full-time equivalent employees you had for:

-• The 8-week period following your initial loan disbursement, (A)
+- The 8-week period following your initial loan disbursement, (A)

-• February 15, 2019 to June 30, 2019, (B1)
+- February 15, 2019 to June 30, 2019, (B1)

-• and January 1, 2020 to February 29, 2020.
+- and January 1, 2020, to February 29, 2020.
 (B2)

 Take A and divide that by B1.
 Do the same with B2.
 Take the largest number you obtain.
 If you’re a seasonal employer, you must divide by B1.

-• If you get a number smaller than 1, you did not maintain your headcount and your forgivable expenses will be reduced proportionately.
+- If you get a number smaller than 1, you did not maintain your headcount and your forgivable expenses will be reduced proportionately.

-4. Pay requirements
+4. Pay Requirements

 If the employee’s pay over the 8 weeks is less than 75% of the pay they received during the most recent quarter in which they were employed, the eligible amount for forgiveness will be reduced by the difference between their current pay and 75% of the original pay.

-5. Rehiring grace period
+5. Rehiring Grace Period

 You have until June 30 to “remedy” any of the shortfalls under #3 or #4.

-And according to the latest guidance from SBA (Q&A #40), all you have to do is OFFER the furloughed employee their job back.
+According to the latest guidance from SBA (Q&A #40), all you have to do is OFFER the furloughed employee their job back.
 If they decline to return to work, you are still considered to have remedied the FTE shortfall.
 (Strange but true.
 Also, the employee may inadvertently disqualify himself from Unemployment Insurance by declining your offer!)

 If you are self-employed, your loan will follow different rules.

 You may use the PPP loan to replace lost income due to the impacts of COVID-19.
 However, you are not entitled to use the full amount to replace pay.
-Only 8 weeks worth of your 2019 net profit will be eligible for forgiveness.
-Since you could have borrowed more than 10 weeks of income, you will either have some left over or have to show how you used the rest for qualified expenses.
+Only 8 weeks’ worth of your 2019 net profit will be eligible for forgiveness.
+Since you could have borrowed more than 10 weeks of income, you will either have some leftover or have to show how you used the rest for qualified expenses.

-If you have mortgage interest, rent, or utilities expenses, you must have claimed or be entitled to claim a deduction for those expenses on your 2019 Form 1040 Schedule C in order to claim them for forgiveness.
+If you have mortgage interest, rent, or utilities expenses, you must have claimed or be entitled to claim a deduction for those expenses on your 2019 Form 1040 Schedule C to claim them for forgiveness.

 For example, if you worked in an office space in 2019 and did not have a home office, you could not have claimed a deduction on your home mortgage interest.
 Even if you are currently working at home now, you are not eligible to claim home mortgage interest payments for forgiveness.